GriffinRidgeback/CDH---Installation-Path-A/SparkCommands.md

 compiler silently performs the conversion of our String object into a StringOps object, and then calls the toInt method on the new object.

+# More on Scala Implicits

+Scala
+In Scala the conversion to RDDs with special functions (e.g., to expose numeric functions on an RDD[Double]) is handled automatically using implicit conversions.
+As mentioned in “Initializing a SparkContext” on page 17, we need to add import org.apache.spark.SparkContext._ for these conversions to work.
+You can see the implicit conversions listed in the SparkContext object’s ScalaDoc.
+These implicits turn an RDD into various wrapper classes, such as DoubleRDDFunctions (for RDDs of numeric data) and PairRDDFunctions (for key/value pairs), to expose additional functions such as mean() and variance().
+Implicits, while quite powerful, can sometimes be confusing.
+If you call a function like mean() on an RDD, you might look at the Scaladocs for the RDD class and notice there is no mean() function.
+The call manages to succeed because of implicit conversions between RDD[Double] and DoubleRDDFunctions.
+When searching for functions on your RDD in Scaladoc, make sure to look at functions that are available in these wrapper classes.

 To convert
 them all at once, we can use the slice method on the Scala Array class to extract a contiguous subset of the array, and then use the map higher-order function to convert